 - 4. The maximum height of obstacles in the first round of any Competition which takes place within the frame of an Event classified according to GRs Art.
 102.6 is: - (i) 1.40 m for CSI1 Events; - (ii) 1.45 m for CSI2 Events.
-In Competitions for which the Schedule indicates a height of 1.45 m, the height of obstacles in the Competition may, at the discretion of the Course Designer, exceed the height indicated in the Schedule by maximum 3 cm (see JRs 208.7).
+In Competitions for which the Schedule indicates a height of 1.45 m, the height of obstacles in the Competition may, at the discretion of the Course Designer, exceed the height indicated in the Schedule by maximum 3 cm (see JRs 208.7). - (iii) For CSI3 to CSI5 Events, the maximum height of obstacles that may be indicated in the Schedule for the first round of any Competition is 1.60 m, except for the final Competition of an FEI-approved Series for which an exception may be allowed to indicate a height of 1.65 m.
+Refer also to JRs 208.7.

-The above does not apply for Six Bar and Puissance Competitions.
+The above does not apply for Six Bar and Puissance Competitions (see JRs Art.
+262).

-- 5. Under no circumstances, except in Six-Bar, Puissance and Power and Skill Competitions may any obstacle exceed 1.70 m in height.
+- 5. Under no circumstances, except in Six Bar and Puissance Competitions may any obstacle exceed 1.70 m in height.
 Spread obstacles must not exceed 2.00 m in spread with the exception of triple bars which may have a maximum spread of 2.20 m.
 This applies also in the case of one or of several jump-offs.
-The water jump may not exceed 4.50 m in spread including the take-off element. - 6.
+The water jump may not exceed 4.00 m in spread including the take-off element. - 6.
 Poles and other parts of the obstacles are held up by supports (cups).
-The pole must be able to roll on its support; in this case the support must have a depth of 18 mm minimum and a depth of 30 mm maximum.
-For planks, balustrades, barriers, gates, etc. the diameter of the supports must be more open or even flat. - 7.
+The pole must be able to roll on its support; the support must have a depth of 18 mm minimum and a depth of 30 mm maximum.
+As of 1 January 2023, the support must have a depth of 18 mm minimum and a depth of 20 mm maximum.
+This also applies for safety cups (refer to Art.
+210.1 for details).
+For special obstacle material and planks, balustrades, barriers, gates, etc. the diameter of the supports must be more open or even flat. - 7.
 The limits on the height and spread of obstacles set forth by these JRs and in the definite Schedules must be observed with the greatest care.
 However, if it should happen that a maximum dimension has been marginally exceeded as a result of the material used for construction and/or by the position of the obstacle on the ground, the maximum dimensions set forth will not be considered as having been exceeded, providing every effort has been made to not exceed the maximum dimensions specified in the Schedule with the material available.
-In Competitions for which the Schedule indicates a maximum height of 1.45 m or more, the height of obstacles in the Competition may, at the discretion of the Course Designer, exceed the height indicated in the Schedule by maximum 3 cm. - 8.
+In Competitions for which the Schedule indicates a maximum height of 1.45 m or more, the height of obstacles in the Competition may, at the discretion of the Course Designer, exceed the height indicated in the Schedule by maximum 3 cm.
+However, the height of obstacles at indoor Competitions (with the exception of Power and Skill Competitions) must never exceed 1.65 m under any circumstances. - 8.
 The approximate dimensions of obstacles in Competitions other than those, which are specially set forth in the JRs, must be stipulated in the Schedule.